 1. Create Tighter Keyword Groups

-If your keyword groups are all over the place for a single ad campaign, there’s a very good chance that your ad and search term relevance isn’t going to be great.
+If your keyword groups are all over the place for a single ad campaign, there’s a very good chance that your ad relevance isn’t going to be great.

-Here’s another good example.
-I search for “life coach,” and only half the ads are for life coaches—the other half are for certification.
+Here’s a good example.
+When searching for “life coach,” only half the ads are for life coaches—the other half are for certification for life coaches.
 If I’m someone searching for a life coach, I almost definitely won’t be someone looking to get certified.
 The search intent and the ads don’t match up.

 When creating your ad campaign, ensure that your landing pages check off the following boxes for each individual campaign they’re getting traffic from: